×

 What is engine oil?

-It is a lubricant that helps in the lubrication of moving engine parts, thereby reducing friction.
+It is a lubricant that helps lubricate moving engine parts, thereby reducing friction.
 It also cleans and avoids dirt in the engine.
 You need to check your car’s service manual to figure out when to change the oil.
 Ideally, most drivers change their car’s engine oil every 12 months or 15,000 miles.
 The oil dipstick can help you ensure that you have enough engine oil.

 Types of engine oil